St Joseph’s Catholic Academy

 We are a fully inclusive school.
 Therefore it is our aim that all children in our school are able to access appropriate and challenging learning opportunities in and out of the classroom.
 Our priority is the provision of high quality class teaching which is differentiated to meet the needs of all our learners.
 In our school, class based approaches might include alternative forms of recording work, visual prompts, small group or individual teaching etc. Class teachers and support staff are supported through regular professional development opportunities to support them in differentiating learning opportunities for the learners in their class.

 Our school uses a wide range of intervention programmes available to support children who require support which goes beyond high quality class based approaches.
-Some of these intervention approaches are published or commercially available packages of support, such as the Boosting Reading Potential programme, Talking Partners, Social Understanding of Language and Beat Dyslexia.
+Some of these intervention approaches are published or commercially available packages of support, such as the Nessy Reading and Spelling, Talking Partners, Simultaneous Oral Spelling, Social Use of Language Programme and Beat Dyslexia.
 Others are bespoke/personalised approaches based on best practice guidance, for example social skills groups.
 All of our intervention packages are tailored to meet the pupil’s individual needs.
-Before we start an intervention we met as a team to tailor the package of support.
 All of our staff are trained in delivering the interventions that they use with children.

 For children with significant or complex needs, the school seeks the advice of specialists, for example Speech and Language Therapists, Educational Psychologist, Autism Team.
 In some cases these specialists might work in school with the child, or school staff might attend therapy sessions out of school with the pupil.
 Before we contact any outside agency for support we make sure we speak to parents and carers.
 We make sure that parents and carers are fully involved with decisions regarding the support for their children.

 Where additional levels of support are required, a personalised support plan for the pupil is created.
 We call these pupil passports and these outline the provision available to each child.
 These are written in collaboration with the pupil, the class teacher and parents.
 These are kept in the classroom and are regularly annotated.
 We make sure that parents receive copies.
 In addition, parents are fully involved in the planning and implementation of support for their child and have the opportunity to discuss their child’s progress at regular parent-teacher meetings and in an annual written report.
-The pupil passports are reviewed each term and re written on an annual basis.
-Our school SENCO – Miss McGough is available to discuss any questions or concerns via email (via school office) or in person to discuss pupil’s needs in more detail.
+The pupil passports are reviewed each term and re written whenever targets are achieved.
+Our school SENCO – Miss McGough - is available to discuss any questions or concerns via email (via school office) or in person to discuss pupils' needs in more detail.

 - How will teaching approaches and the curriculum be matched to my child or young person's needs?